robman2026/HA-Log-analyzer-dashboard/README.md

 # System Incident Report Card

-A self-updating, Heimdall-styled Home Assistant Lovelace card that displays a daily, severity-weighted incident report built from your Home Assistant and add-on logs.
+A self-updating, Home Assistant Lovelace card that displays a daily, severity-weighted incident report built from your Home Assistant and add-on logs.